Air Taxi Association

 The Air Taxi Association, LLC (ATXA) was founded in June 2007 by Joseph Leader as a membership, payment company with the goal of encouraging the adoption of the next-generation air taxi model based on the company's operating interface system booking flights on small jets, commonly referred to as very light jet.
-Dr. Bruce Holmes was chairman of the board.
+Dr. Bruce Holmes was chairman of the advisory board.
 The following year the company he worked for, Dayjet, went out of business.